-“I Have No Mouth and I Must Scream” by Harlan Ellison: Horror and Dystopia
+“I Have No Mouth and I Must Scream” by Harlan Ellison, Horror and Dystopia

-“I Have No Mouth and I Must Scream” by Harlan Ellison: Horror and Dystopia
+I Have No Mouth and I Must Scream by Harlan Ellison cover

-Background
+Story Background

 Ellison claimed he wrote the story in one pass in an evening in 1966.
 He also said that it really didn’t change much throughout its publication history.
-The story won the Hugo Award in 1968 and The Library of America republished it.
-Additionally, the name for the computer, Ellison said, comes from Rene Descartes’s cogito ergo sum.
+Ellison, a consummate craftsman, worked tirelessly to write, producing work in a prolific manner.
+With it quickly etched onto paper and sent off for edits, Ellison had his work cut out for him.
+The reception of the story was huge.
+The short story won the Hugo Award in 1968 and The Library of America republished it in American Fantastic Tales: Terror and the Uncanny from the 1940s to Now.
+Peter Straub, future horror writer, edited this collection.

 “The machine can think and therefore it thinks,” Ellison said.
 “I think there for I am AM!
 It also stands for—in the original story—for Allied Master Computer.”

+Furthermore, Ellison’s approach to technophobia is noteworthy prescience in the late ’60s.
+While technology was on people’s minds, the idea of advanced AI-driven machines were still a few years off.
+Nevertheless, by 1970, the film Colossus: The Forbin Project, would appear in cinema and give audiences a story about supercomputer domination preceding total annihilation.
 Joe Parouch in “Symbolic Settings in Science Fiction: H.G.
 Wells, Ray Bradbury, and Harlan Ellison,” states that Ellison’s story is not an isolated tale for a specific yesteryear at all.

-“… AM is the result of a long history of scientific and technological development.
-Just like the society in which we live today.
+“… AM is the result of a long history of scientific and technological development,” he states.
+“Just like the society in which we live today.
 The story could be read as not being about the future at all.
 Perhaps it’s really about the present.
 Aren’t we all harassed and tormented by a technological civilization whose origin, growth and powers we scarcely understand?
-I suggest that the setting of “Mouth/Scream” symbolizes that technological world in which we are all now trapped …”
+I suggest that the setting of Mouth/Scream symbolizes that technological world in which we are all now trapped …”

 Works Cited